Back to blog

 Start With The Outcome, Not The Feature List

 Many mobile projects begin with a long list of screens and ideas.
 That feels productive, but it often hides the real question: what user outcome must the first release prove?
-Until that outcome is clear, the team cannot distinguish launch-critical scope from later roadmap items.
+Until that outcome is clear, the team cannot distinguish launch-critical scope from later roadmap ideas.

 Discovery should define the first audience, the main job to be done, the business metric, the launch constraint, and the no-scope list.
 For example, a booking app may need search, availability, payments, admin review, notifications, and support workflows.
 It may not need loyalty points, referrals, AI recommendations, or a second marketplace role in version one.

 This is where a delivery partner should push for clarity.
-NextPage's mobile app development service is strongest when the first release has a clear user, a measurable outcome, and a practical path to release two.
+NextPage's mobile app development work is strongest when the first release has a clear user, a measurable outcome, and a practical path to release two.

 Phase 1: Discovery And Scope Control